jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ![image](https://user-images.githubusercontent.com/56544982/143669646-9175078c-9404-49a0-92bb-b7ff4fe58d0e.png)

-Therefore I developed an algorithm to compare all duplicate bboxes (o matter how many boxes appear) and select the only right one in the end.
+Therefore I developed an algorithm to compare all duplicate bboxes (no matter how many boxes appear) and select the only right one in the end.

 ![image](https://user-images.githubusercontent.com/56544982/143669663-60761717-52d0-448e-8ed4-d280bafa1e51.png)